A Conversation with Andrei Codrescu on His Chiller The Blood Countess

 JCW: What about Lucrezia Borgia?

-AC: A lot of that stuff was myth and even if she had been a poisoneress she probably would have only killed a few people.
+AC: A lot of that stuff was myth and even if she had been a poisoneress she probably would have only span class="intro"d a few people.
 And then it was to get power because the way to get power in the 16th century and before was simply to poison and kill whoever stood in your way.
 They didn’t negotiate.

 The only difference between those people and the way they were then and the way we are now is guilt, a kind of cumulative guilt.
 It's quite easily removable, but it's there, thank God.